machneils250/igit/README.md

 Are you a lazy programmer that just puts "bug fix" in your git commits?
 Then this app is for YOU!

 iGit is an AI-powered app that easily generates a commit message just for you!
+I'm not sh**ing you.
+It's a real AI-generated mesage :-)

 ## Current Version: 0.001